automotive-ai/replicar-lite/README.md

 ### Usage:
-1) Add your_python_env/lib folder path to LD_LIBRARY_PATH env variable for Linux If not already present, an example coulde
+1) Add your_python_env/lib folder path to LD_LIBRARY_PATH env variable for Linux If not already present, an example could be
    ```
       export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:your_python_env/lib
    ```